tlaanemaa/tinioc/README.md

 ## Overview

 Tinioc gives you the main benefits of inversion of control (IoC) in a simple, minimal package.
-This means that you'll get:

 - Decoupling
 - Ease of testing